Medication overuse headache develops most often in people who have migraines or a tension-type headache.

-Doctors base the diagnosis of medication overuse headache on how often people who are regularly taking headache drugs have headaches and on how often people take the headache drugs.
+Doctors base the diagnosis of medication overuse headache on how often people who are regularly taking headache medications have headaches and on how often people take the headache drugs.

 Medication overuse headache is diagnosed when all of the following are present:

-People are regularly taking too much of one or more drugs to relieve the headaches and have been doing so for more than 3 months.
+People are regularly taking too much of one or more medications to relieve the headaches and have been doing so for more than 3 months.